department-of-veterans-affairs/caseflow/docs/prod-squad.md

         1. DevOps lead (Alan Ning)
         1. Project tech lead (Nick Heiner)

+To deal with a specific error, see the [First Responder's Manual](https://github.com/department-of-veterans-affairs/appeals-deployment/blob/master/docs/first-responder-manual.md).

 This procedure only needs to be done during business hours.
 When you start work in the morning, review errors that happened after close of business the prior day.

 ### Backup